Rajtanu-Bagchi/potplayer-remote/README.md

 ### 4️⃣ Start the Server

+- For Windows:
     1. Open PotPlayer and pause your video.
     2. Run ***start.bat*** to start the server.
     3. The server console will display a URL (e.g., *https://192.168.x.x:5000*).

+- For macOS/Linux:
+    1. Open PotPlayer and pause your video.
+    2. Open terminal.
+    3. Run:
+        ***./start.sh***
+    4. The server console will display a URL (e.g., *https://192.168.x.x:5000*).

 ### 5️⃣ Use the App

-1. Open the URL on your Android device.
+1. Open the URL on your Android/iOS device.
 2. Add the app to your home screen for quick access. *(Optional but Recommended)*
     - Adding the app to your home screen saves you from typing the URL every time.
 3. Switch back to PotPlayer, ensuring it is the **active window**.